AndyCW/AndyCustomSpeech/documentation/1-project-setup.md

 ![Speech Studio Speech Subscription Key](../images/SpeechStudioSubscriptionKey.png)

-[Create a Speech project](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech#how-to-create-a-project) under this Speech Resource.
+Click **Go to Studio** and [create a Speech project](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech#how-to-create-a-project) under this Speech Resource.
 [Create a GitHub Secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) called `SPEECH_PROJECT_NAME` and set it to the name of the project you created.

 ## Create the Service Principal